tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 The light client will be divided into two components: a `Verifier` (either sequential or bisection) and a `Detector` (see [Informal's Detector](https://github.com/informalsystems/tendermint-rs/blob/master/docs/spec/lightclient/detection/detection.md))
 .
 The detector will take the trace of headers from the primary and check it against all witnesses.
-For a witness with a diverging header the, detector will first verify the header by bisecting through all the intermediary headers that the primary provided.
+For a witness with a diverging header, the detector will first verify the header by bisecting through all the heights defined by the trace that the primary provided.
 If valid, the light client will trawl through both traces and find the point of bifurcation where it can proceed to extract any evidence (as is discussed in detail later).